mighty-gerbils/gerbil-persist/persist.md

 fit their application, as specified in their regular programming language.
-If “tables everywhere” were really the paradigm in which it is most natural to think about a problem, programmers for this problem would naturally want to use a table-oriented language, such as APL.
+If “tables everywhere” were really the paradigm in which it is most natural to think about a problem, programmers for this problem would naturally want to use a table-oriented language, such as APL (even then, still not a *relational* table-oriented language).
 More likely, some of the data would be in tables, and other data would be in different data structures, indexed differently, just as in most programs in most languages.
 Whichever way, note that the appropriate language can *never* be SQL,